YES! You should always file your taxes!

 Not paying your taxes for years, whether accidentally or purposefully, is a very serious issue the IRS does not take lightly.
 Legal action can be taken against you, resulting in a tax lien or levy placed on your property.
 It gives the IRS legal authority to repossess your valuables including your home, car, and other possessions to satisfy your tax deficit.
 In the most serious cases, you can even be sentenced to jail for up to five years.

-If your boyfriend keeps ignoring his tax problems, he’ll have even bigger problems.
-The IRS has a weapon known a federal tax lien, which can not only ruin your boyfriend’s credit score but can even result in his personal property being seized to pay off those back taxes.
+The IRS has a weapon known as a federal tax lien, which can not only ruin your credit score but can even result in personal property being seized to pay off those back taxes.

-By the way, Amelia, if you had married your boyfriend and didn’t know he wasn’t filing, you might have qualified for something called Innocent Spouse Relief.
-While this IRS rule comes with a bunch of preconditions, I mention simply to point out: The IRS has thought of everything.
+On occasion, a married couple may experience this.
+One spouse pays while the other does not.
+In that case, you might qualify for something called Innocent Spouse Relief.
+While this IRS rule comes with a bunch of preconditions, I mention simply to point out that the IRS has thought of everything.
 That’s why it’s not smart to try to out-think the IRS.

 When taxes are paid late, you face penalties and interest which can quickly add up and have a severe impact on your finances.
 The penalties and interest charged vary depending on the type of taxes you owe and how long you have been delinquent in paying them.

 If you owe federal income tax, for example, the penalty for late payment is normally 0.5% of the unpaid tax amount per month, up to a maximum of 25% of the total owed.
 In addition, the interest on the unpaid balance is currently at a rate of 3% per year, compounded daily.

 Should you owe state income tax, the penalties, and interest will vary depending on the state you live in.